KubaP/glsl-lsp/glast/README.md

 Unlike other similar crates and libraries, *glast* is designed to be 100% specification compliant.
 That means it correctly handles complex behaviours such as macro expansion and conditional compilation, even under some extremely unusual edge-cases.

 *glast* is also made for IDEs in mind, meaning it handles syntax errors gracefully and has excellent error recovery strategies to produce "best effort" results.
-It also produces syntax and semantic diagnostics, as well as information for syntax highlighting purposes.
+It also produces excellent syntax and semantic diagnostics.

 ## Current status
 #### Lexer